rafaqz/Nested.jl/README.md

 user facing functionality.

-See [Flatten.jl](https://github.com/rafaqz/Flatten.jl) for an implementation.
+See [Flatten.jl](https://github.com/rafaqz/Flatten.jl) or [PlotNestted.jl](https://github.com/rafaqz/PlotNested.jl) for an implementation.

-Prosses:
+Process:
 - Provide inner expressions calls your generated function.
-- Provide methods for particular types.
+- Provide methods for particular types you need to handle.
-- Choose a handler: up constructs things, down flattens things.
-You can also write your own handler function.
 - Wrap all method results in a tuple.
 This allows empty results to be splatted away, and returns single fields in the same format as structs and tuples.
 - Provide an @generated function that calls nested.

-Functions produced should be type stable and _very_ fast
+Functions produced should be type stable and _very_ fast.
+If you need more to happen to fields than being wrapped in a tuple, write your own handler, again there are examples in Flatten.jl

 A simple example that flattens nested structures to tuples: